 Philosophy 6.3a 3) PHILOSOPHY (What do we value and believe about educating students?)
-State the school's clear, concise, and compelling philosophy that describes the values and beliefs by which the school will operate.

-River Gate High School's model is inspired by the belief that inner city and economically disadvantaged students have the right to a quality education where they will gain the knowledge and skills for success in future education, employment, and as members of the community.
-By utilizing various resources to guide instruction, such as diagnostic assessment data, Ohio's Learning Standards, research-based curriculum and effective instructional strategies, we believe learning gaps can be closed, and the potential of all students unleashed.
-Students who are at risk, such as those who are economically disadvantaged, will find a learning environment that emphasizes a mastery of content knowledge and skills alongside analytical, creative, entrepreneurial, and other cognitive capabilities.
-River Gate High School partners with parents, community and teachers for each child's success and provides the requisite skills to help prepare each child for college or career options after graduation.
+State the school's clear, concise , and compelling philosophy that describes the values and beliefs by which the school will operate. education where they will gai utilizing various resources to and effective instructional stra risk, such as those who are e and skills alongside analytica n the know guide instr ategies, we conomica Il, creative ired by the belief that inner city and economically disadvantaged students have the right to a quality vledge and skills for success in future education, employment, and as members of the community.
+By ruction, such as diagnostic assessment data, Ohio's Learning Standards, research-based curriculum e believe learning gaps can be closed, and the potential of all students unleashed.
+Students who are at ly disadvantaged, will find a learning environment that emphasizes a mastery of content knowledge entrepreneurial, and other cognitive capabilities.
+River Gate High School partners with parents, s success and provides the requisite skills to help prepare each child for college or career options after